pantanvita/pantanvita.github.io/index.md

 - **Molecular and cellular characterization of Rab14 protein-dependent endocytic pathway-** University of Lausanne, Lausanne, Switzerland (Sept 2023- Sept 2024)

-- **Master's Thesis: Mass spectrometry-based Proteomics and Metabolomics analysis of Chemoresistance in Triple-Negative Breast Cancer (TNBC)-** Indian Institute of Technology Bombay, Mumbai, India (2022- 2023)
+- **Master's Thesis: Mass spectrometry-based Proteomics and Metabolomics analysis of Chemoresistance in Triple-Negative Breast Cancer (TNBC)-** Indian Institute of Technology Bombay, Mumbai, India (Aug 2022- July 2023)

-- **Identification of a cell surface receptor(s) needed for binding of a virus-like gene transfer agent, RcGTA, in the bacterium Rhodobacter capsulatus-** Univeristy of British Columbia (May 2022- July 2022)
+- **Identification of a cell surface receptor(s) needed for binding of a virus-like gene transfer agent, RcGTA, in the bacterium Rhodobacter capsulatus-** Univeristy of British Columbia, Vancouver, Canada (May 2022- July 2022)

 ---

 ## Publications

 [1. **Unravelling the Mechanism of Cisplatin Resistance in Triple-Negative Breast Cancer: Insights from Metabolomic Profiling via Mass Spectrometry Analysis**](https://pubs.acs.org/doi/10.1021/jasms.4c00445)

 Shashwati Parihari, **Anvita Pant**, Ankit Halder, and Sanjeeva Srivastava.

 Journal of the American Society for Mass Spectrometry **2025** *36*(6), 227-1240. [doi:10.1021/jasms.4c00445](10.1021/jasms.4c00445)

 ---